Summer Learning

 Can a student who has already graduated from high school take a Summer Learning course?

-• No, students who have graduated as of July 1, 2025 are not eligible to take Summer Learning courses in B.C.
-Additionally, students can NOT take Summer Learning if they turn 19 prior to July 1 of 2025.
+• No, students who have graduated as of July 1, 2026 are not eligible to take Summer Learning courses in B.C.
+Additionally, students can NOT take Summer Learning if they turn 19 prior to July 1 of 2026.

 Can a current grade 12 student enrol in Summer Learning course?

-• Most Grade 12s are graduating and do not want or need to enrol in Summer Leaning.
-However, grade 12's CAN ENROL in Summer Learning in the July after their grade 12 year IF they (1) DO NOT turn 19 on or before July 1 of 2025, AND (2) have not graduated as of the end of the regular school year in June.
+• However, grade 12's CAN ENROL in Summer Learning in the July after their grade 12 yearONLY IF they (1) DO NOT turn 19 on or before July 1 of 2026, AND (2) have not graduated as of the end of the regular school year in June.

-How does a current grade 12 student get a link to register for Summer Learning course?
+How does a current grade 12 student who is eligible to enrol in a Summer Learning course register?

-• For a grade 12 student to be approved and the registration item to be added to their Parent’s School Cash Online account, please ensure they meet the above criteria and then send an email to the summer@sd44.ca with the student’s full name, MYED pupil number, date of birth, and graduation status.
+• For a grade 12 student to be approved and the registration item to be added to their parent’s School Cash Online account, please ensure they meet the above criteria and then send an email to the summer@sd44.ca with the student’s full name, MYED pupil number, date of birth, and graduation status.
 The Summer learning office will confirm all of the above in MYED.
 If the student meets the above the student will be sent the link.

 Can International students enrol in Summer Learning?

-• A common issue is extending the length of stay for the month of July in school (the conditions for travel for many of them are rigid and they are to return close to June 30)
+• A common issue is extending the length of stay allowed in Canada for the month of July in school (the conditions for travel for many of them are rigid and they are required to leave Canada and return to their home country close to June 30.)

 • Out of district Students in grade 7-11attending a MYED school (this is applicable to most students.)

-How will a parent know if their child should enrol in the Grade 8/9 Literacy or the Numeracy program?
+How will a parent know if their child should enrol in the Grade 8/9 Literacy or the Numeracy 8/9 program?

-• Literacy and Numeracy courses are designed for students who will benefit from increasing their competencies and knowledge in the subject matter by practicing the core skills in these areas of study.
+• Literacy and Numeracy support courses are designed for students who will benefit from increasing their competencies and knowledge in the subject matter by practicing the core skills in these areas of study.

-How do classes work?
+How does it work?

 Can students audit a summer course?